digiscot/digiscot-website/README.md

 ---
 ```

 Below this you can put your page content.
 You can use [Markdown syntax](https://help.github.com/articles/markdown-basics/) for things like headings and links.
-It's often easiest to start by copying and pasting from a similar page and then adapting it to your needs.
+It's usually easiest to start by copying and pasting the front matter and content from a similar page and then adapting it to your needs.

 If you add a new profile page (e.g. a new charter signatory) then an entry for it will automatically appear on the matching regular page (e.g. the main charter page).

+**NB: You will need sufficient privileges to add new pages.**

 ### Editing pages